MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-antivirus-policy.md

 ### Prerequisites for tamper protection

-You can use Intune policy to manage tamper protection on Windows devices.
+You can use Intune to manage tamper protection on Windows devices as part of Antivirus policy.
 This includes both devices you manage with Intune, and devices you manage with Configuration Manager through the tenant attach scenario.

-### Intune managed devices
+#### Intune managed devices

 Prerequisites to support tamper protection for devices managed by Intune: